-Oldham got the Stones signed with Decca Records, who had famously declined the Beatles.
+Oldham got the Stones signed with Decca Records, who had famously declined The Beatles.
 Not only that, he arranged for high royalty rates and full artistic control.
 He appointed himself the band’s producer, despite having no experience, and they would record at Regent Sound Studios, which unlike Abbey Road was mono only.
 Low booking rates meant longer time in the studio.
-All this may explain why some of the best Rolling Stones recordings are of a poor fidelity when compared to the Beatles’ works.
+All this may explain why some of the finest Rolling Stones recordings are of a poor fidelity when compared to those of the Fab Four.

 June 1964 saw the band tour the US for the first time.
-They didn’t exactly win over hearts and minds like the Beatles had done earlier that year.
+They didn’t exactly win over hearts and minds like The Beatles had done earlier that year.
 However, they did manage to record at the legendary Chess Studios in Chicago, and met many of their heroes, including Muddy Waters.
-A week or so earlier, New York DJ Murray the K, fresh from his successful interview with the Beatles, had featured the Stones on his show, and played them a track by the Valentinos called It’s All Over Now.
-The Valentinos were also known by the Womack Brothers, and were led by gifted singer-songwriter Bobby Womack before he went solo.
+A week or so earlier, New York DJ Murray the K, fresh from his successful interview with The Beatles, had featured the Stones on his show, and played them a track by The Valentinos called It’s All Over Now.
+The Valentinos were also known as The Womack Brothers, and were led by gifted singer-songwriter Bobby Womack before he went solo.
 Their single hadn’t been a hit, but the Stones enjoyed it and decided to have a go at it themselves.
-Years later, Womack revealed that when his producer Sam Cooke told him about the Rolling Stones’ plans, he had told Jagger to ‘get his own song’.
+Years later, Womack revealed that when his producer Sam Cooke told him about The Rolling Stones’ plans, he had told Jagger to ‘get his own song’.

 Some of the Stones’ early recordings are at times a little too raw for my liking, and occasionally they sound surprisingly lacking in confidence.
 It’s All Over Now, like Not Fade Away, sees the band becoming more assured in the studio.
 Maybe recording in such a hallowed building gave them the edge they had been searching for.
 They take the strident bounce of the original and give it a more ragged, menacing sound, and Jagger is really finding his feet in particular, sounding less like a man impersonating his blues heroes, and developing a cockiness.
 It may all be over now, but Jagger sounds like he really couldn’t give a shit.
 Richards and Jones’s backing vocals are enjoyable, and so is Richards’ lead guitar line.
 The only thing I’m not sure of is his guitar solo, and apparently Richards and Lennon felt the same.
 It sounds a bit messy and rushed, and like it’s been lifted from a completely different song.